kristinehkim/work-day-scheduler/README.md

 # Work Day Scheduler
-> This is a simple daily calendar application that allows users to save events for each hour of the day.
+> Life can get chaotic for everyone!
+This is a simple daily calendar application that allows users to save events for each hour of the day.
 > Live demo [_here_](https://kristinehkim.github.io/work-day-scheduler/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents